robstewart57/Gps2HtmlReport/README.md

 cabal install
 ```

-This Haskell program also makes use of the bindings to **GraphcsMagick** and **Cairo**, and so the necessary system packages need to be installed, via a *nix package manager.
+This Haskell program also makes use of the bindings to **GraphcsMagick** and **Cairo**, and so the necessary system packages need to be installed, via a Linux package manager.

 On an RPM-based package manager, run this command as root:

 ```
-yum install GraphicsMagick cairo
+yum install GraphicsMagick cairo alex happy gtk2hs-buildtools
 ```

 Prerequisites